pontiggi/Xsede_Brandeis/README.md

 # Xsede_Brandeis
 Template submission scripts and short examples for testing some of the Xsede sites

-In the folders you can find a couple of example that you can use to submit calculations on the following Xsede Sites:
+In these folders you can find a couple of example that you can use to submit calculations on the following Xsede Sites:

 Gordon at SDSC